Travelling while pregnant can be one of the most rewarding experiences of your life.

 Bonus Essentials to Make Travel Easier

-If you’ve got room in your bag, a few extras can make travel even smoother.
+If you’ve got room in your travel bag, a few extras can make adventuring even smoother.

 A Bio-Oil Skincare Travel Size Kit includes travel-sized versions of stretch mark cream and cooling leg – very handy for soothing tired limbs.